ARMmbed/mbed-os-5-docs/docs/advanced/build_script.md

 $ python build.py -m LPC1768 -t IAR
 ```

 Note: Workspace tools track changes in source code.
-If, for example, mbed SDK or the test source code changes, `build.py` script recompiles the project with all dependencies.
-If there are no changes in code, consecutive mbed SDK rebuilds using build.py will not rebuild project if this is not necessary.
+If, for example, mbed OS or the test source code changes, `build.py` script recompiles the project with all dependencies.
+If there are no changes in code, consecutive mbed OS rebuilds using build.py will not rebuild project if this is not necessary.
 Try to run the last command once again.
 You can see script `build.py` will not recompile the project.
 (There are no changes):
 ```
 $ python build.py -m LPC1768 -t ARM
 Building library CMSIS (LPC1768, ARM)